rl-institut/WEFEConfigurator/README.md

 # WEFEConfigurator

 WEFEConfigurator is a tool designed to set up and run energy system simulations for the case study analysis of Water-Energy-Food-Environment (WEFE) mini-grids.
+These combine different renewable energy (RE) technologies, such as photovoltaics, wind turbines, hydropower, and biogas plants, storage systems such as batteries, hydrogen, or water tanks, and productive uses, such as water pumping, water treatment, irrigation, cold storage, agricultural processing, via smart control systems.
+An example of such are agrivoltaics which provide sustainable renewable energy production tapping WEFE synergies (e.g. reducing land competition between energy and food production and reducing evapotranspiration from the field, leading to less irrigation demand).
 It utilizes [oemof.solph](https://github.com/oemof/oemof-solph) and [oemof.tabular](https://github.com/oemof/oemof-tabular) libraries, along with additional plugins for extended functionality.
 Users can create and run scenarios using different technologies as components with their respective demand and generation profiles as [csv](https://en.wikipedia.org/wiki/Comma-separated_values) files.
 Moreover, the user